 There are a lot of scammers out there and they will try to mislead you.
 There are two types of scammers.

-The first type are the actual people running the survey site.
+The first type is the actual people running the survey site.
 They will often charge you money for lists of surveys or survey sites.
-You may have to pay $19 or more for a curated list of surveys which supposedly pay better money.
+You may have to pay $19 or more for a curated list of surveys that supposedly pay better money.
 The idea is that you don't have to sift through all the junk, and you only get the good ones.

 I've tried a couple of these products, and they never work.
 Total scam.